qobs-build/qobs/README.md

 It currently supports the following build systems:

 - Its own.
-Qobs can build the code in parallel itself, without any project generator
+Qobs can build the code in parallel itself, without any project generator.
+It has built-in support for incremental compilation.
 - [Ninja](https://ninja-build.org/), use with `-g ninja`

 (Visual Studio is planned)